Q1CHENL/cbdp/05-distributed-system-models.md

 #### Timing behavior

-1. Synchronouse: latency <= a upper bound, nodes execute algo at a known speed
+1. Synchronous: latency <= an upper bound, nodes execute algorithm at a known speed
 2. Partially synchronous: async for a finite time, otherwise sync
-3. Asynchronous: no timing garantuees at all
+3. Asynchronous: no timing guarantees at all

 - Violation of synchrony in practice
   - Predictable latency (msg loss, congestion/contention, network/route reconfig)